If you're interested in organic growing, you need to learn how to make compost tea for the garden.

 There is no danger of nitrogen burn when using compost tea as a foliar feed.
 This is because it primarily contains micronutrients that are more readily absorbed by through the leaves.

-They might be naked to the human eye, but microbes are vital to growing large, healthy plants in soil.
-Microbes love working with plants, so let’s take a quick look at their relationship.
+They might be naked to the human eye, but microbes are crucial to growing large, healthy plants in the soil.
+Microbes love interacting with your plants.
+Here is a quick peek into the relationship they have.

 - Microbes decompose organic matter and use the carbon and nutrients found in them for their own growth.

-- They will then release excess nutrients that will be readily available for your plants.
+- The microbes will then release excess nutrients, which will be readily available to your plants.

 - Microbes improve soil structure and improve water retention.

-- They are self-sufficient, because they digest each other’s dead bodies.
+- Microbes are self-sufficient because they digest each other’s dead bodies.
 This means you will use less organic material for nutrients.